majeinfo/chaingun/README.md

 ```

 ## TODO
+- add a way to define global variables
+- add a way to add an action that can compute values for variabls (var = substr(var, 1, 5))
 - add a way to extract HTTP Headers values from responses
 - add a way to get the HTTP return code from responses
 - sleep action should take its time in seconds or milliseconds